When Everything Starts to Feel Like Effort

 - 3 min read

-This is the opening piece in a six-part connected series, There’s Another Way.
+This is the first piece in a six-part series, There’s Another Way.

-It begins where many people begin: still doing what needs doing, getting through the day — but quietly noticing that everything is taking more out of them than it used to.
+It starts in a place many people find themselves — still doing what needs doing, still getting through the day, but quietly noticing it’s all taking more out of them than it used to.

 This piece is shared as lived experience — not guidance, instruction, or advice.